 - Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
-These reference books are the
+"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - o Generally, coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+If the use is not supported by any of these references, then our plan cannot cover its "off-label use."

-American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.
-If the use is not supported by any of these reference books, then our plan cannot cover its "off-label use."
+Also, by law, these categories of drugs are not covered by Medicare drug plans.
+However, some of these drugs may be covered for you under your Medicaid drug coverage.
+You can learn more about prescription drug coverage under your Medicaid benefits by contacting your Medicaid health plan or Texas Medicaid Health and Human Services Commission, listed in Chapter 2 of this booklet.

-Also, by law, the categories of drugs listed below are not covered by Medicare.
-However, some of these drugs may be covered for you under your Medicaid drug coverage, as indicated below.
-You can learn more about prescription drug coverage under your Medicaid benefits by contacting your STAR+PLUS (Medicaid) health plan or Texas Medicaid Health and Human Services Commission listed in Chapter 2 of this booklet.
+- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms

-- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale
+- Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale